DIY Battery Chargers: The Complete Guide

 Lithium battery diagram

-What Happens When a Battery Gets Over or Under Charged by a Battery Charge?
+What Happens When a Battery Gets Over or Under-Charged by a Battery Charge?

 For this reason, batteries heat up and possibly get damaged.
-It’s a way for the batteries to rid the extra power being supplied.
+It’s a way for the batteries to get rid of the extra power being supplied.
 Overcharging batteries may damage not only a battery but also reduce its life.

-A wide selection of chargers is available like trickle chargers, time-based intelligent chargers, simple chargers, smart chargers, pulse chargers, motion-powered chargers, solar chargers, fast chargers, and three-stage chargers.
+A wide selection of chargers is available, like trickle chargers, time-based intelligent chargers, simple chargers, smart chargers, pulse chargers, motion-powered chargers, solar chargers, fast chargers, and three-stage chargers.

 Most times, chargers get manufactured for a specific battery due to the number of currents it will supply and how long it will take to charge the batteries fully.